Before your parent clicks, pays, or calls back, check the message here.

 Your parents do not need another scam lecture.

 They need a simple second opinion in the moment.
-Family Scam Defense gives your family a place to check suspicious messages before anyone clicks, replies, or sends money.
+Family Scam Defense gives your family a place to check suspicious messages before anyone clicks, replies, calls back, or sends money.

 Early access family plan